mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 13 April 2025

-- The average temperature today is 6.5˚C,
+- The average temperature today is 6.41˚C,
-- With highs of 6.51˚C and lows of 6.5˚C,
+- With highs of 6.96˚C and lows of 5.4˚C,
-- It may feel like 6.5˚C with scattered clouds
+- It may feel like 6.41˚C with few clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 85%
+- The pressure is 1006hPa and humidity is 83%
-- The sun will rise at 05:15 and set at 19:01
+- The sun will rise at 05:13 and set at 19:03

 <!-- weather_marker ends -->